Simone Giordano

-Simone Giordano (born 21 December 2001) is an Italian professional footballer who plays as a left-back or a left midfielder for club Sampdoria.
+Simone Giordano (born 21 December 2001) is an Italian professional footballer who plays as a left-back or a left midfielder for Süper Lig club Eyüpspor.

 Personal life

 Giordano was born in Genoa and he is a supporter of Sampdoria.

 Career

 Sampdoria

 Giordano was in all of the Sampdoria youth teams from 2009 to 2021.
 In 2013 Tottenham Hotspur tried to buy him.

 With Sampdoria U19 he reached the historic first place in the Primavera 1 championship in the 2020–21 season, providing 2 goals and 11 assists.

 On 2020, he signed his first professional deal with the club, bonding until 2024.

 In 2022, he renews the contract until 2026.

 Piacenza

 In June 2021 he was sent on loan to Piacenza Calcio making his debut on 22 August 2021 against A.C.
 Reggiana 1919.

 He scores his first goal with Piacenza Calcio on 17 March against third-placed Renate.

 He plays the championship as a protagonist, reaching the play-off goal for qualifying for Serie B.

 He ended the season with 35 appearances, 1 goal and 7 assists.